My flying 1998 and 1999

 Having flown in this part of England since 1974, you might think I would be familiar with all the hang gliding sites.
 However, I have no idea where this is.
 (Maybe I crashed and knocked myself unconscious there as well!)

 I had just launched and was not yet fully ‘proned out’, hence the slightly odd position.
-I added the fin to stop it yawing around.
+I added the fin, from an old hang glider (see Experimental in My flying late 1970s and early 1980s) to stop it yawing around.

 The stiff carbon fiber airframe of the Ultralight Products TRX made it the premier glider for aerobatics in its time, but its handling was too stiff for my liking and I disliked its adverse yawing tendencies.
-It was designed by top US competition pilot Terry Reynolds, who received a medal for evading a MiG-21 while flying a C-130 (Hercules) in the Vietnam War.
+For a bit about the creation of the TRX, see Hang gliding 1990 to 1993.

 At a cafe in Lerida, I think it was, with these pilots, I mentioned that psychologist V.S.
 Ramachandran, who studies the structure of jokes (which often consist of a statement followed by a contradiction) said that humour is common to all societies in the world and all languages and nationalities, “…with the single exception of the Germans.”